-Broadcast News Sites – Although broadcast news (from radio and television) is generally consumed in real time, such organizations also offer archives of news stories on their web sites.
-However, not all of their articles are provided by their own reporters: some originate from the press services, Reuters and AP.
+Broadcast News Sites – Although broadcast news (from radio and television) is generally consumed in real time, such organizations also offer archives of news stories on their websites.
+However, not all of their articles are provided by their own reporters: some originate from the press services, Reuters and the Associated Press (AP).
 Here are some examples of broadcast new sites:

-Visit BBC’s Video area and watch their One-minute World News to get a quick update on the world’s major news stories.
+Visit the BBC’s News page and scan the headlines for a quick update on the world’s major news stories.

 Social Media – Most of the news outlets listed above contribute to Twitter and Facebook.
 It’s customary for highly condensed announcements in this venue to lead you back to the news outlet’s website for more information.
 However, how credible tech companies such as Facebook, Twitter, and Google are with news is in serious doubt now that their lawyers have testified to the U.S. Congress that more than 100 million users may have seen content actually created by Russian operatives on the tech companies’ platforms leading up to the 2016 U.S. presidential election.
 Read more about their testimony at NPR and The New York Times.

 Blogs – Sometimes these are good sources for breaking news, as well as commentary on current events and scholarship.
 Authors who write more objectively elsewhere can share more insights and opinions, more initial questions and findings about a study before they are ready to release definitive data and conclusions about their research.